By William Fryer MA Oxon

 One of my colleagues from university went to work as an environmental consultant and one day she was working for a British nuclear energy company on a well-known nuclear power station.
 She was working alongside the company's own environmental officer.
 Her Geiger counter showed a significant radiation reading.
 His did not.
 He was a well-meaning scientist who had apparently had his Geiger counter “recently tested” but it simply did not work.
 No one was to blame but obviously by not working the company was able to claim there was no nuclear contamination and everyone's consciences were clear.

-In another episode, another colleague was working for a very well-know food producer at the height of the genetic modification debate.
+Additionally, another colleague was working for a very well-know food producer at the height of the genetic modification debate.
 They had recently imported some “GM-free” soya from America for use in their food products.
-Then one executive decided to have it tested and discovered that it did contain GM.
+One executive decided to have it tested and discovered that it did contain GM.
 He duly received a disciplinary because the company wanted to label their product as GM-free.
 Ignorance is bliss, or at the corporate level, ignorance = freedom to do whatever you want.

 And water does vary across the country.
 Some remote rural areas do have genuinely good water but does any Londoner really think his/her tap water is acceptable?